James H. Davenport: Education

 Davenport was educated at Marlborough College, and was then a student at Trinity College, Cambridge.
-He was awarded a Bachelor of Arts degree in 1974 which was converted to a Master of Arts degree in 1978.
+He was awarded a Bachelor of Arts degree in 1974, which was converted to a Master of Arts degree in 1978, and a Master of Mathematics in 2011.
 He was awarded a PhD in 1980.

 Career and research

 In 1969, the team that developed the automated teller machine in the United Kingdom at IBM Hursley used parts from that project to build an IBM School Computer.
 It was a community outreach project, and it went on tour.
 When it came to Marlborough College, Davenport, aged 16, discovered that, although it was ostensibly a six-digit computer, the microcode had access to a 12-digit internal register to do multiply/divide.
-He used this to implement Draim's algorithm from his father's book, The Higher Arithmetic, and tested eight-digit numbers for primality.
+He used this to implement Draim's algorithm from his father Harold Davenport's book, The Higher Arithmetic, and tested eight-digit numbers for primality.

 Between school and university, Davenport worked in a government laboratory for nine months, again writing and using multiword arithmetic, but also using number theory to solve a problem in hashing, which was published.
 He was at IBM Yorktown Heights for a year, and returned to Cambridge as a Research Fellow.
 He went to Grenoble for a year, before taking a post at the University of Bath in 1983.

 Davenport is an author of a textbook about computer algebra and of many papers.
 He has been Project Chair of the European OpenMath Project and its successor Thematic Network, with responsibilities for aligning OpenMath and MathML, producing Content Dictionaries and supervised a Reduce-based OpenMath/MathML translator, and was Treasurer of the European Mathematical Trust.
 He was Founding Editor-in-Chief of the London Mathematical Society's Journal of Computation and Mathematics.

+During Davenport's time in the British army, he once planned the defence of a bridge on exercise in West Germany.
+Commonly, he has used this as a life lesson to his students, explaining that they must analyse problems from the perspective of an attacker.